ARKnajmi/login-and-List-flutter/README.md

 The application will now start on your emulator or device.

-## Usage

-This application allows users to register by providing the following information:

-- Name
-- Email
-- Phone Number
-- Birthday/Date of Birth

-Users can press the "Submit" button to complete the registration.
-The provided information will be validated.

 ## Project Structure

 - lib/: The main directory of the Flutter application.
 - main.dart: The entry point of the application.
-- formregistration.dart : where all the code related to the registration form is created.
+- formlogin.dart : where all the code related to the login form is created.
+- listproduct.dart : where all the code related to the product list is created.
 - assets/: Directory containing the assets that is used.
 - pubspec.yaml: The Flutter project configuration file.